-- Can be used to ensure the clock settling time: Use the WDT to cancel standby mode and the temporary standbys which occur when the clock frequency is changed. - Can switch between watchdog timer mode and interval timer mode. - Generates internal resets in watchdog timer mode:

-Internal resets occur after counter overflow.

-Selection of power-on reset or manual reset.
+- Can be used to ensure the clock settling time:

+Use the WDT to cancel standby mode and the temporary standbys and the temporary standbys are standbys. - Use the WDT to cancel standby mode and the temporary standbys which occur when the clock frequency is changed. - Can switch between watchdog timer mode and interval timer mode. - Generates internal resets in watchdog timer mode: - Internal resets occur after counter overflow. - Selection of power-on reset or manual reset.

-- Generates interrupts in interval timer mode: An interval timer interrupt is generated after counter overflow. - Selection of eight counter input clocks Eight clocks in which peripheral clocks are divided (× 1 to × 1/4096) can be selected.
+- Generates interrupts in interval timer mode: An interval timer interrupt is generated after counter overflow. - Selection of eight counter input clocks Eight clocks in which peripheral clocks are divided (x 1 to x 1/4096) can be selected.